h-kenji/STL_FrameForge/README.md

 ## Overview
-**STL Frame Forge** is a project aimed at reconstructing video signals using the OpenSTL library and additional Python scripts.
+**STL FrameForge** is a project aimed at reconstructing video signals using the OpenSTL library and additional Python scripts.
 The project provides two main scripts:
 1. **`train.py`**: For training the model.
 2. **`reconstruct.py`**: For performing complete signal reconstruction.